amiresf1983/MarvelTube/README.md

 - Add a pop-up when hovering the images that shows the bio of each
 - Save the recently searched character based on the login used
+- Include the comic thumbnails and links in the search results
 - Include additional API’s
   - Wikipedia for more character information as the Marvel API’s bio is short
+  - IMDB for movie information
+  - Rotten Tomatoes for Critic and Audience Scores of movies